bjucps/cps110-thinkcspy/_sources/FlowControl/DebuggingConditionalLogic.rst

 the visibility into the program's execution that you need to determine why the program isn't producing the results you expect.

-For example, consider the following:

 ..
-TODO: Write this section.
+TODO: Enhance this section.
 Create an activity with a buggy version of the grader program